-There are numerous hostels and boutique accommodations on offer around George Town.
+There are numerous hostels and boutique hotels in Penang.

 I was really happy with the clean and trendy hostel I stayed at right in the middle of downtown, called The Frame Guesthouse.
 They offer free breakfast, a cool TV/lounge room, kitchen, and dorms as well as privates.

 It was also housed in an old Colonial building and that’s always a win in George Town.

 From Kuala Lumpur, you can fly, bus, or take the train up.
 Because the overland transport is so nice in Peninsular Malaysia, the bus or train are both good options.

 I took the train up there and the bus down.
 The bus is slightly less expensive and they both take about the same amount of time – 4 hours.